davidholiday/camel-harness-lib/README.md

 # CAMEL-HARNESS-LIB

+# this project is archived and no longer maintained. the successor project, kcar, can be found [here](https://github.com/davidholiday/kcar)

 ### what is this?

 This is the core library for __Harness__, a featherweight microservices framework for [Apache Camel](http://camel.apache.org/).
 It contains several "Harness" classes that, along with a few helpers, constitute the backbone of the framework.
 An reference implementation is available [__here__](https://github.com/davidholiday/camel-harness).